Belan-Mihail/paint_picture/README.md

 - WallItem.js - This file returns the plans (**User stories covered: 35**)
 - WallItemEditForm.js - This file handles the plans edit form (**User stories covered: 34**)
 - WallItemCreateForm.js - This file handles the create plans form (**User stories covered: 33**)

+## Back-End

+### Django REST Framework

+The API for this Front-End application was built with the Django REST Framework.
+The repository with a README file for the Back-End project can be found ([here](https://github.com/Belan-Mihail/drf_api_paint_picture)).